-Intended for year-round use, these unique accommodation options are perfect for enjoying Lapland’s ever-changing nature – and not only the northern lights but the midnight sun, autumn colours and polar winter nights!
+Intended for year-round use, these unique accommodation options are perfect for enjoying Lapland’s ever-changing nature – and not only the northern lights but the midnight sun, autumn colors, and polar winter nights!

 Husky dogs are undeniably cute and cuddly, as well as being fierce runners – so it should come as no surprise that embarking on a sled dog tour or visit a husky kennel in Rovaniemi is one of the most popular activities around.

 If you have ever wondered what it is like to drive your own dog team, then Rovaniemi is the perfect place to try out this unique and rare experience while enjoying nature in a different sort of silence.
 Or maybe you just want to pat and take selfies with all these gorgeous animals – I won’t judge (and in fact, that was my first priority!).

 Yes, Husky tours are great fun – but as a traveler, it is essential you consider all the options and opt for an ethical and reputable husky operator – one in which the overriding goal is sustainable business practices and letting their dogs just be the best dogs they can be.

 Here, I can whole-heartedly recommend BearHill Husky Tours, a family-run husky kennel where everything is done for the betterment of the dogs, the staff, and the environment – all of which result in more fabulous visitor experience.